Best Juicing Recipes for Weight Loss (Here are 10 of them)

 This method requires a lot of discipline and preparation before and after the fast.
 Failure in doing so may lead to lethal consequences.

 Another way is incorporating juice as a part of your lifestyle, similar to what Neil Martin did.
-What he did was takeaway unhealthy and addictive processed foods in his diet and incorporated more fruit and veggies in his diet (juicing is a big part of that).

 He actually lost weight before he started exercising and had lost a total of around 75 pounds in 12 months.